turnerlabs/trigger-api/README.md

 /trigger/:shipment/:environment/:provider
 ```

 The application state can be fed from anywhere.
-The current model that drives trigger lives in [shipit](shipit).
+The current model that drives trigger lives in [Shipit][shipit].
 The place that trigger reads the state from is just an environment variable, which defaults to `localhost:8081`.

 ## Disclaimer